 These simple tasks are valuable, simple and can be done in less than a day:

-- Install a Floodlight – Make sure all your exterior floodlights are in proper working condition.
-As the days are getting shorter; it gets darker earlier and you and your guests will appreciate having lights working at nighttime to illuminate your home, yard and walkways.
+Make sure all your exterior floodlights are in proper working condition.
+As the days are getting shorter; it gets darker earlier and you and your guests will appreciate having lights working at nighttime to illuminate your home, yard, and walkways.

-- Prep Your Patio or Deck – Summer weather and foot traffic will cause your deck to wear down.
-In order to prolong your decks life and protect its appearance, you should seal your deck.
+Summer weather and foot traffic will cause your deck to wear down.
+In order to prolong your decks’ life and protect its appearance, you should seal your deck.
 Before applying a coat of sealant or stain, remember to prep the wood.
 Make sure to clear your patio furniture, sweep leaves and wash the deck thoroughly to remove any remaining dirt from the wood grain.
 Finally, check the weather forecast a full day before you apply the sealant or stain since you don’t want it to rain before it fully dries.

 Make sure to check the Imagineer Remodeling Blog for more helpful tips for your home.